 In the example above, the escape sequence indicates the Unicode character with the ordinal value 0x0020.
-It is also useful to remember that in general ASCII representations are given by only 8-bits while the Unicode representation needs 16-bits.

 Methods for Strings

 The join(list1) Method:

 Joins all the strings in a list into one single string.
 While we could use + to concatenate these strings, when a large volume of data is involved, this becomes much less efficient: